tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 ---
-title: "The problem with FAQs in documentation"
+title: "The problem with Frequently Asked Questions (FAQs) in documentation"
 categories:
 - writing
 - general